31 July 2021

 ZK-CIB's cabin waiting for its passengers...
 Notice the absence of overhead lockers... this means the rear bulkhead can easily be moved up and down the cabin as passenger and freight demands dictate.
 In the front right sealed plastic tubs of fish to be flown to the mainland.

 On the flight down to the Chathams on 15 April 2014 the Convair was in a full 39-seat passenger configuration - note the seats on the left hand side of the cargo door.
-The large door is ideal for this combi operation.
+The large door was ideal for this combi operation.

 Repainted and with new script, Air Chathams' Convair 580 ZK-CIB departs Wellington for the Chatham Islands on 26 July 2017